 What is a Workflow?

 Workflows can have as many steps as you require.
-At a minimum, once content is authorized for translation, there must be one translation step before content is published.
+At a minimum, once content is authorized and processed for translation, there must be one translation step before content is published.
 Fewer steps can result in quicker turnaround time for translations, however many steps can increase the translation quality.

-Human translation is the preferred method for most content types as we rely on human translators to make conscious decisions based on their experience and understanding of our brand.
+Human translation is the preferred method for most content types, as we rely on human translators to make conscious decisions based on their experience and understanding of our brand.
 There is also more flexibility in choosing a specific person to translate specific content for a specific language.
 Typically, human translation is completed in the CAT Tool, using a Translation workflow.

-By design, machine translation offers a rapid solution to translating content at speed.
+Machine translation offers a rapid solution to translating content at speed.
 The performance of machine translation has advanced rapidly in the last number of years.
-You can now train MT's engines to translate any content type in your preferred style and tone.
+You can train MT engines to translate any content type in your preferred style and tone.
 This is known as neural machine translation.
 This training takes time and continuous testing to get right.
-Machine translation is completed in the CAT Tool, using a Translation workflow.

 Consult your Customer Success Manager on which options are best for you and your content.

-Account-level vs Project-level Workflows
+Workflow Types: Account-level vs Project-level Workflows

 Workflows can be created for individual projects or for the entire account, making them available for all projects under that account.

-Next, learn about Smartling's Dynamic Workflows.
+- Learn about Smartling's Dynamic Workflows